LinHong-HIT/USOD10K/README.md

    |   |-- |-- USOD10K-TE-depth
 ````
 ## TC-USOD baseline
-The [TC-USOD baseline](https://pan.baidu.com/s/1TwwaTcdmTiU2FHOC5xC3Vw) **fetch code**: [ie0k] Or [TC-USOD baseline](https://pan.baidu.com/s/1TwwaTcdmTiU2FHOC5xC3Vw) is simple but strong, it adopts a hybrid architecture based on an encoder-decoder design that leverages transformer and convolution as the basic computational building block of the encoder and decoder, respectively.
+The [TC-USOD baseline](https://pan.baidu.com/s/1TwwaTcdmTiU2FHOC5xC3Vw) Baidu Netdisk with**fetch code**: [ie0k] Or Google drive[TC-USOD baseline](https://pan.baidu.com/s/1TwwaTcdmTiU2FHOC5xC3Vw) is simple but strong, it adopts a hybrid architecture based on an encoder-decoder design that leverages transformer and convolution as the basic computational building block of the encoder and decoder, respectively.

 **How to generate predicted saliency maps by yourself or retrain this model:**
 You create a folder named checkpoint under the TC_USOD folder (cd TC_USOD->mkdir checkpoint) and put the download TC-USOD baseline model in it to generate the **predicted saliency maps** (You can also find them in the TC_USOD/preds/USOD10K in this project).
 Of course, you can retrain this method with the available USOD10K dataset to get your own model.